Limited submission opportunity: 2020 Rita Allen Foundation Scholars AwardJul. 11, 2019, 8:32 PM

-Vanderbilt (VU and VUMC collaboratively) may nominate one candidate for the Rita Allen Foundation Scholars Award Program for 2019.
+Vanderbilt (VU and VUMC collaboratively) may nominate one candidate for the Rita Allen Foundation Scholars Award Program.
 The foundation supports early-career biomedical scholars doing pioneering research.
-This award typically provides $550,000 over five years for young investigators involved in research in the cure and treatment of diseases in the fields of cancer, immunology, and neuroscience.
+This award typically provides $550,000 over five years for young investigators involved in research for the cure and treatment of diseases in the fields of cancer, immunology and neuroscience.

-- Candidates should be independent investigators in the early stages (preferably in the first 3 years) of a tenure track faculty appointment.
+- Candidates should be independent investigators in the early stages (preferably in the first three years) of a tenure-track faculty appointment.

 - Candidates must have received committed startup funds from their respective institutions.

 - Scholars may not accept an award from the Beckman Young Investigator Program, Pew Scholars Program in the Biomedical Sciences, Searle Scholars Program or Vallee Scholars Program that would take effect beginning in year one of the RAF award.

 - The foundation discourages repeat nominations of candidates not chosen in previous years.

 Guidelines for selection: